This is a blog post that goes back nearly ten years. I’m revisiting here on the cusp of 2025 and adding some additional thoughts.

 Macy outlines three dimensions of the Great Turning:

-- Shift in perceptions of reality, both cognitively and spiritually.
+3. Shift in perceptions of reality, both cognitively and spiritually.
 This is the work of cultivating the life-affirming values and beliefs that are the necessary bedrock of the Great Turning.
-In my view this boils down to expanding the sense of self and overcoming the belief in separateness.
-Examples here include spiritual and body-based practices, voluntary simplicity, and music.
+In my view this boils down to expanding the sense of self and healing the illusion of separateness through lived and integrated experience.
+It includes the full range of spiritual, earth-based, and body-based practices.

 Thomas Berry is another pioneering thinker worth mentioning here.
 He liked to think of the Great Turning as “the Great Work.”